snozbot/fungus/Docs/fungus_docs/blocks.md

 ![call block menu]
 8. Note: We will keep the default of **Target Flowchart** (None), which means the current Flowchart.
 9. Note: We will keep the default of **Call Mode** Stop, which means that execution in the current Block (Start) will stop once execution of the called Block has begun.
 10. You should now see an arrow in the Flowchart window, connecting Block "Start" with Block "Block2".
-This visually tells us (the game developer) that a Call or Menu Command is present inside Block "Start" that tells Fungus to execute commands in Block "Block2":
+This visually tells us (the game developer) that a Call or Menu Command is present inside Block "Start" that tells %Fungus to execute commands in Block "Block2":

 ![arrow between blocks]